edumeet/edumeet/README.md

 * File sharing
 * Different video layouts

 There is also a SIP gateway that can be found [here](https://github.com/havfo/multiparty-meeting-sipgw).
-To test it, call: roomname@letsmeet.no.
+To try it, call: roomname@letsmeet.no.

+## Docker
+If you want the automatic approach, you can find a docker image [here](https://hub.docker.com/r/misi/mm/).

-## Installation
+## Manual installation

 * Clone the project: